debrouwere/refract/README.md

 }
 ```

-However, if you'd like _all_ fields of an object to adhere to the same standard, this can get tiresome really fast.
+However, if you'd like _all_ fields of an object to adhere to the same standard, this field-per-field approach gets cumbersome really fast.
 The `--normalize` option provides a handy shortcut.
 You can normalize key names using any [underscore.string](https://github.com/epeli/underscore.string) function, e.g. `--normalize underscored`.
 The most useful ones are probably:

 * titleize
 * camelize